 “No real reason.
 We were just passing by and my commander here got curious and wanted to stop.
 After getting a quick look, he just couldn't understand—”

 “That you achieved marked intelligence is one thing.
 You spend one fifth of your body’s energy on the brain, making it your most expensive organ.
 That is not surprising.
 The universe is filled with creatures such as yourselves who donate at least one fifth of their body energy to the brain.”
-The smart alien chimp paused, giving me a chance to digest before moving on.
+He paused, giving me a chance to digest before moving on.

-“That you discovered and clung to science is also understandable.
-Creatures all over the universe are developing their intelligence and discovering science and technology.
+“That you discover and cling to science is also understandable.
+Creatures all over the universe are developing their intelligences through science and technology.

-But you went on to develop a symbolic system of exchange.
-Your system is unusual.
+But you went on to worship your symbolic system of exchange.
 Money undermines your evolution, perverting your instinct.
 You’ve lost perspective.
 The tool has taken over.”

 “Our economics, then.”
 I somberly reflected.
 “Money has exacerbated our inherent struggle with greed, hierarchy, and violence.”

-Another pause ,characteristic to the conversation, but this time the captain broke in unexpectedly, like a peekaboo, popping his face right up against mine.
+Another pause, but this time the captain broke in unexpectedly, like a peekaboo, popping his face right up against mine.

-“Your ‘economy’, as you call it, has blinded you to insanity!,” he snarled against the cage.
+“Your ‘economics’, as you call it,” he snarled against the cage, “has blinded you to insanity!”

 “Okay, we have a problem.”

-“You have created a system which stops you from making simple, crucial decisions.”
+“You have created a system which stops you from making simple, crucial decisions which effect everyone.”